matthewspangler/qyk-luks/README.md

 	qubes-dom0-update ykpers

 Initialize the Yubikey for challenge/response in slot 2.
+Do this in a qube with ykpers, not dom0.

 	ykpersonalize -2 -ochal-resp -ochal-hmac -ohmac-lt64 -oserial-api-visible